threema-ch/threema-android/README.md

 The project can be imported into [Android Studio](https://developer.android.com/studio/).
 To build and deploy it to a device, click the green “Play” icon.

+### Troubleshooting

+**NDK is not installed**

+If you get the following error when building Threema:

+> Cause 1: org.gradle.api.InvalidUserDataException: NDK is not installed

+...then ensure that you have installed the correct version of NDK (as defined by `ndkVersion` in `app/build.gradle.kts`).
+In Android Studio: *Settings > Languages & Frameworks > Android SDK > SDK Tools*.

 ## <a name="testing"></a>Testing